Applying for Financial Aid

 - Financial assistance awards are posted to the university’s MyAccess system;

-- Incoming students receive their university Net ID from the Office of Admissions and will be notified by e-mail when their financial aid award is available for review;
+- Incoming students receive their university Net ID and will be notified by e-mail when their financial aid award is available for review;

-- Students may accept, reduce or reject all or a portion of their financial aid eligibility for the academic year (i.e. a student can accept all of their subsidized federal student loans and reduce or reject their unsubsidized federal student loans);
+- Students may accept, reduce or reject all or a portion of their financial aid eligibility for the academic year (i.e. a student can accept all of their unsubsidized Direct Stafford Loan eligibility and reduce or reject their unsubsidized Direct Grad PLUS Loan);

-- A student who accepts federal student loans as part of their financial aid must then complete the required applications, promissory notes and entrance counseling before our office can disburse those funds.
+- A student who accepts federal student loans as part of their financial aid must then complete the required Federal Student Aid (FSA) applications, promissory notes and entrance counseling before our office can disburse those funds.

 Federal Direct Stafford Loan

-- The MPN is completed on the Federal Direct Student Loans site – students need their FSA ID in order to log-in;
+- Students need their FSA ID in order to log-in;

 - Once logged-in to the Direct Loan site, choose “Complete MPN”;

 - The Stafford MPN will pre-populate with information from your FAFSA, please review this information and make any necessary corrections (e.g. make sure the correct aid year is selected);